caseywdunn/evocell/readme.md

 9:00 - 13:00 - Intro to R and tidyverse (Jacob)

-14:00 - 15:30 - Principles of data visualization
+14:00 - 15:30 - Principles of data visualization (Jacob)

+16:00 - 18:00 - Intro to Phylogenetic Comparative methods (Andi)

 18:00 - 19:30 - Andi Hejnol: Comparative methods in EvoDevo